tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

 Using WAPT SelfService
 ======================

 Presentation
 ------------

-With WAPT 1.7 you can now filter the list of self-service packages available for your users.
+With WAPT 1.7 **Enterprise** you can now filter the list of self-service packages available for your users.

 Your users will be able to install a selection of WAPT packages without having to be a :term:`Local Administrator` on their desktop.